 The lexicon contains some repetitions.
 First, it contains infinitely many entries and also repeats itself infinitely many times.
 It also contains redundancies.
 For example, the french and the english version of wikipedia contains redundancies in knowledge because a translation between the two languages exists.
 The same effect occurs here; since there exists a translation between any two universal Turing machines, the lexicon contains redundancies between its translations.

 It is generally equivalent, knowledge-wise, to take the domain of a specific UTM as a translation of the lexicon.
 In this case, the elements i are expressed as simple tuples $p_i = (TM_i, d_i)$.
-This is what is typically done in the notation employed in computer science, but if a translation (UTM) is selected, then all subsequent definitions need to reference the choice of the translation.
+The definitions used in computer science are typically formulated with respect to a UTM, interpreted here as a reference to the choice of the translation of the lexicon.